 Our business, as well as the financial services industry generally, is subject to extensive regulation in the U.S. and across the globe.
 As a matter of public policy, regulatory bodies in the U.S. and the rest of the world are charged with safeguarding the integrity of the securities and other financial markets and with protecting the interests of participants in those markets.
 In the U.S., the SEC is the federal agency responsible for the administration of the federal securities laws.
 PJT Partners LP, through which our advisory and placement services are conducted in the U.S., is a registered broker-dealer, and is subject to regulation and oversight by the SEC.
-In addition, the Financial Industry Regulatory Authority ("FINRA"), a self-regulatory organization that is subject to oversight by the SEC, adopts and enforces rules governing the conduct, and examines the activities, of its member firms, which includes registered broker-dealers.
+In addition, the Financial

+Industry Regulatory Authority ("FINRA"), a self-regulatory organization that is subject to oversight by the SEC, adopts and enforces rules governing the conduct, and examines the activities, of its member firms, which includes registered broker-dealers.
 State securities regulators also have regulatory or oversight authority over registered broker-dealers.

 Broker-dealers are subject to regulations that cover all aspects of the securities business, including capital structure, recordkeeping and the conduct and qualifications of directors, officers and employees.
 In particular, PJT Partners LP, as a registered broker-dealer and a FINRA member firm, is subject to the SEC's uniform net capital rule, Rule 15c3-1.
-Rule 15c3-1 specifies the minimum level of net capital a broker-dealer must maintain and also requires that a significant part of a broker-dealer's assets be kept in relatively liquid form.
+Rule 15c3-1 specifies a minimum amount of net capital a broker-dealer must maintain at all times.
 The SEC and various self-regulatory organizations impose rules that require notification when net capital falls below certain predefined criteria, limit the ratio of subordinated debt to equity in the regulatory capital composition of a broker-dealer and constrain the ability of a broker-dealer to expand its business under certain circumstances.
 Additionally, the SEC's uniform net capital rule imposes certain requirements that may have the effect of prohibiting a broker-dealer from distributing or withdrawing capital and requiring prior notice to the SEC for certain withdrawals of capital.

 In addition to the regulation we are subject to in the U.S., we are subject to regulation internationally.
-PJT Partners (UK) Limited is authorized and regulated by the United Kingdom's Financial Conduct Authority.
+PJT Partners (UK) Limited is authorized and regulated by the United Kingdom's Financial Conduct Authority ("FCA").
+PJT Partners (UK) Limited is classified as a Non-Small and Non-Interconnected Firm ("Non-SNI") under the FCA's Investment Firms Prudential Regime.
 PJT Partners (HK) Limited is licensed with the Hong Kong Securities and Futures Commission.
 PJT Partners Park Hill (Spain) A.V., S.A.U. is an investment firm authorized and regulated by Spain's National Securities Market Commission.
+PJT Partners Japan K.K. is authorized and regulated in Japan by the Financial Services Agency and the Kanto Local Finance Bureau.
+We operate in Dubai as deNovo Partners (DIFC) Limited, a Dubai International Financial Centre company authorized and regulated by the Dubai Financial Services Authority, and in the Kingdom of Saudi Arabia as deNovo Partners Finance, a limited liability company authorized and regulated by the Kingdom of Saudi Arabia's Capital Market Authority.